Yonea21/starter-academic/content/project/Hardware Basics/index.md

    8.00 GB  Ram

  4. What is/are the storage medium/media in your PC?
+   PCIe (:= Peripheral Component Interconnect Express)
-   PCLe Solid-State-Laufwerk (SSD) 256 GB, local hard disk C:
+   Solid-State-Laufwerk (SSD) 256 GB, local hard disk C:

  5. Where is the PSU in your PC?
 What about a laptop?
    PC trhough motherboard
    Laptop externally

  6. Do you have a GPU?